jinyus/dart_beacon/Readme.md

     -   [tryCatch](#asyncvaluetrycatch): Execute a future and return [AsyncData] or [AsyncError].
     -   [optimistic updates](#asyncvaluetrycatch): Update the value optimistically when using tryCatch.
 -   [Beacon.family](#beaconfamily): Create and manage a family of related beacons.
--   [Extension Methods](#extensions): Additional methods for beacons that can be chained.
+-   [Methods](#extensions): Additional methods for beacons that can be chained.
+    -   [subscribe](#mybeaconsubscribe): Subscribes to the beacon and listens for changes to its value.
     -   [stream](#mybeaconstream): Obtain a stream from a beacon, enabling integration with stream-based APIs and libraries.
     -   [wrap](#mywritablewrapanybeacon): Wraps an existing beacon and consumes its values
     -   [ingest](#mywritableingestanystream): Wraps any stream and consumes its values
     -   [next](#mybeaconnext): Allows awaiting the next value as a future.
+    -   [toListenable](#mybeacontolistenable): Returns a `ValueListenable` that emits the beacon's value whenever it changes.
+    -   [toValueNotifier](#mybeacontovaluenotifier): Returns a `ValueNotifier` that emits the beacon's value whenever it changes.
+    -   [dispose](#mybeacondispose): Disposes the beacon and releases all resources.
+    -   [onDispose](#mybeaconondispose): Registers a callback to be called when the beacon is disposed.
     -   [Chaining Beacons](#chaining-methods): Seamlessly chain beacons to create sophisticated reactive pipelines, combining multiple functionalities for advanced value manipulation and control.
         -   [buffer](#mybeaconbuffer): Returns a [Beacon.bufferedCount](#beaconbufferedcount) that wraps this beacon.
         -   [bufferTime](#mybeaconbuffertime): Returns a [Beacon.bufferedTime](#beaconbufferedtime) that wraps this beacon.